 2. Life of a Flag

 Most enquiries we receive fall into the following sub-sections.
-But if you require other or more detailed information, the handy paperback book published by the Australian Government titled Australian Flags is available free from your local Federal Member of Parliament at the time of writing this article.
+But if you require other or more detailed information, a paperback book published by the Australian Government titled Australian Flags is available free from your local Federal Member of Parliament at the time of writing this article.
 There are a number of these paperbacks in the series but only Australian Flags deals with this subject.
 If it’s not available when you call, they can get it in for you.
-Insist upon it!

 How do I stop my Flag wrapping around the pole?

 A flag flying on a flagpole which is off vertical will wrap itself around the pole and defiantly refuse to unwrap itself!
 Very annoying!
 The trick is to build in a stiffener along the top edge of the flag and keeping this edge at right angles to the pole.

 This can be achieved by using a Flags of All Nations Anti-Furl Device as shown in the Data Sheet.

 Pictured are several examples of the Anti-Furl Device at two of Brisbane’s premier hotels.
 If you have this wrapping problem, best talk to us to assess the solution and what we can do to help.

 Here are some good examples of ‘Anti-Furl’